hausdorff/ocaml-where/README.md

 `META` and `_tags` make compilation easy---they automatically include stuff we want and need, and tell the OCaml build utilities what's up about all the stuff we're using.

+# Using in real projects

+You can compile `where.ml` into a `where.cmo` with the command `ocamlc -pp "camlp4o pa_extend.cmo q_MLast.cmo" -I +camlp4 -c where.ml`.

+From here you can link it in the normal way, e.g., `camlc -pp "ocamlp4o ./where.cmo" your_ml_file_here.ml`.

+You can see how it desugars your source by running `camlp4o where.cmo your_ml_file_here.ml`.

+Note that there isn't really a standardized way to do syntax extensions, so this may be subtly uncomaptible with other extensions! :(

 # LICENSE